cu-mkp/sandbox/docs/burnsalve.md

-# Activity: Reconstruction of a 16th-century Burn Salve Recipe
+# Activity: Reconstruction of a 16th-Century Burn Salve Recipe

 The study of historical recipes or "how-to" instructions can be a powerful tool to engage with the past and to learn about daily life in a different, more tangible way than traditional textual sources.
-Through historical reconstruction -- attempting to follow or replicate the recipe -- can really bring the past to life and provide a new perspective for experts and students alike.
+Historical reconstruction -- attempting to follow or replicate the recipe -- can bring the past to life and provide new perspectives for experts and students alike.

-The activity sheet and resources below are intented to invite you to undertake a hands-on historical reconstruction yourself, or to provide you with what you will need to bring this activity into your classroom, studio, or even kitchen.
+The activity sheet and resources below are intended to invite you to undertake a hands-on historical reconstruction yourself, or to provide you with what you will need to bring this activity into your classroom, studio, or even kitchen.
 It is recommended that the exercise be undertaken by students in middle (or secondary) school and older, due to the heating of oil and beeswax.

 ## The Burn Salve Recipe